h6465617468/Happy2EncryptedChat/README.md

 ### I wrote these codes with the help of ChatGPT

 # Setup
-No need to mess with the database, it's very easy to set up as the data is in the computer memory.
-The estimated memory processing time of the encrypted message is 0.1 seconds, and it is deleted immediately after processing.
 ### 1- Install Python
 ### 2- Run cmd as Administrator
 ```cmd